Xilinx/Vitis_Libraries/motor_control/docs/src/tutorial.rst

    :scale: 70%
    :align: center

-First, we can check if the input signals including A, B, I are valid, and they should be same to the waveform above like high and low level interaction.
+First, we can check if the input signals including A, B, I are valid, and they should be same as the waveform above like high and low level interaction.
 Moreover, the output of qei_err_TDATA indicates whether the input signal is valid, just 0 represents valid input and 3 represents invalid input.

 Secondly, we should focus on the output for qei_RPM_THETA_m_TDATA, it includes speed(rpm) and angle(theta).
-The rpm will be a stable result like "0bb8" as shown on waveform above, and it should be equal to your setting given by user.
-The angle will be a increasing value like "0001 0002 ... " as shown on waveform above, and it depends on PPR of motor system.
+The rpm is a stable result like "0bb8" as shown on waveform above, and it should be equal to the setting given by you.
+The angle is an increasing value like "0001 0002 ... " as shown on waveform above, and it depends on PPR of motor system.

 Finally, the axi-lite of port should be update status value for clocks just like waveform shown above.